ScorpioBroker/ScorpioBroker/docs/en/source/opcua-IoTIntegration.rst

 Integrate Scorpio Broker with OPC UA IoT agent
 ****************************************************

-This is a step-by-step tutorial that will introduce in detail how to enable OPC UA to FIWARE connecting an OPC UA server to Scorpio Broker using the agent.
-The OPC UA data will be automatically published in a FIWARE Scorpio Broker using NGSI data model.
+This is a step-by-step tutorial to enable an OPC UA IoT Agent with Scorpio Context Broker.
+The OPC UA data will be automatically published in a FIWARE Context Broker using NGSI-LD data model.

 **What is OPC UA?**